Aidar5/nattoeng/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 Very often the output of commands looks like the key and the value are in different lines.
 And you have to figure out how to process the output to get the right match.

-For example, from the output of the shipinterface command you need to get the match *interface name – MTU* (sh_ip_interface.txt file):
+For example, from the output of the *sh ip int br* command you need to get the match *interface name – MTU* (sh_ip_interface.txt file):

 ::